Marla Caulk, Executive Director

 Diane was born in St Louis, Mo in 1960, but grew up in Dallas, TX until moving to Oregon in the early 1980’s.
 While in Oregon, Diane worked in the high tech business until moving to Montana in 2000.
 She finally found the career position that matched her personality at Heart of the Valley Shelter.
-Diane has been with Heart of the Valley for approximately 2 years and loves working with the animals.
-She especially enjoys helping the animals find loving and caring homes.
-Please feel free to contact Diane to assist you in matching you to a pet to love and care for.
+Diane loves working with the animals.
+She especially enjoys helping the animals find loving and caring homes and mentoring both new volunteers and staff.

 Before joining the staff at Heart of the Valley, Robert volunteered for almost two years.
 She grew up in Massachusetts with two cats and a shepherd mix best friend named Chickee.
 Roberta fostered four month-old kittens — two of which became permanent residents, living alongside Shiloh, her Lab mix, adopted from our shelter.
 Just this past December, she adopted Hurley (now Sammy) after fostering him for a whole two days!
 When not removing fur from her dark-colored clothing, Roberta loves hiking, camping, fly fishing, eating chocolate and working on two childrens’ books.

 Jared grew up outside Columbus, Ohio and was a 4-H kid who always loved being around animals.
 He moved to Bozeman in 2009 and found a job at our shelter.
 He currently works with both cats and dogs, loves sending animals to their forever homes and also enjoys the animal enrichment aspects of working at the shelter.
 An avid outdoorsman, Jared fishes, hunts and camps.